4 weeks, Fall 2016

 Then, we went back and observed activities and behaviors related to office chairs in the workplace to ask the following questions:

-We developed our initial focus on weight sensors to a smart chair concept.
-From there, we did a second round of matchmaking.
+We expanded our initial focus on weight sensors to a smart chair concept.
+From there, we went for a second round of matchmaking.

 By touching these different opportunities that the smart chair can solve, our concept became stronger and more desirable.
 We named our product Swivel and created a Kickstarter video to narrate Swivel's roadmap.

 When the user leaves the seat for a period of time, Swivel automatically locks the screen to avoid security risks.
 Swivel can also be incorporated in the log-in process for two-factor authentification since it can identify who is in the chair.

 Swivel can detect how many seats are occupied in the room and when it is occupied.
 Companies can use this data to monitor if the workspace is used efficiently and if there is an opportunity to adjust the facility to create a better environment.

 Through machine learning, Swivel is able to identify who is in the seat.
 When the user sits down, it automatically loads their personal desktop from the cloud.

 Swivel monitors user's posture and alerts suggestions.
 It detects how long user has been sitting and gives reminders to stand up and move around at regular intervals.